changing a<br /> future forever

 LONG-TERM

-Usually a pre-planned placement where a child or young person joins a foster carers family, and receives a stable home environment until they are ready to be independent
+These are usually a pre-planned placement, where a child or young person joins a foster carer’s family, providing a stable home environment until they are ready to be independent.
+There is more time taken to ensure long-term placements are planned and the child and family are prepared.

 SOLO CARE

 Solo care is providing care for an individual child.
-This child needs one on one attention, and often requires a two parent family.
+The child has a higher level of need and requires one on one attention.
+Solo placements often require a two-parent family or a strong support network.

 SHORT BREAKS